Updated for 2015! Since these are available every 12 months, it is a good idea to check these near or around the same time each year.

 There are many companies out there that make money by collecting and selling data – your personal data.
 In the past, it was often difficult if not impossible to see what they were telling prospective lenders, landlords, even employers about you.
 Under the FCRA and/or FACT Acts, many consumer reporting agencies (CRAs) are now legally required to send you a free copy of your report every 12 months, as well as provide a way to dispute incorrect information.
-There are more CRAs every time I try to compile these lists, such that this time I split it into two parts:
+I have split them into two parts:

 - Credit, Banking, and Lending-related consumer reports (Part 1, which you are reading here)